MEDEAST PROJECTS

 Aid Distributions

 We work to provide sustained winterization, food, medical, dental, and other programs for relief of Christian and Yezidi IDPs in Seje Village, an ancient village in northern Iraq.
-This project has been ongoing for 4 years already, beginning in August 2014, with funding from various sources, using local youth volunteers.
+Starting in August 2014, local youth volunteers were engaged and supported through funding from various sources.

 Books by Dr. Paul Kingery, MedEast Org.